 The T3 Innovation Network is supporting the scalable, pilot testing of learning and employment records (LERs) with the development and implementation of an LER Resource Hub (LER Hub).
-The LER Hub is a free resource available to all stakeholders that creates a community for learning and sharing best practices along with providing a variety of resources to support organizations implementing LERs.
-This effort builds on the existing data infrastructure work already underway by the T3 Network and provides a unique opportunity to coordinate and apply T3 Network projects in a concrete way to support the development of LERs.
+The LER Hub is a free resource available to all stakeholders that creates a community for learning and sharing best practices and resources to support the organizations working to implement LERs.
+The Resource Hub is an iterative resource that will improve and expand over time based on use and feedback from stakeholders.